shrikecode/base16-builder-bb/README.md

 # base16 builder in babashka

 It is kind of toy project to make base16 theme builder in Clojure, and since it's a command-line tool, why not use babashka?
-For now you need to clone the whole repo and run it like this:
+For migh clone the whole repo and run it like this:

 ``` sh
 cat scheme.yaml | bb -m base16/-main --template template.mustache \